lmassach/cms-dimuon-upsilon-analysis/README.md

 ## Event selection
 The events in the dataset are selected by applying the following cuts:
  - the event must have exactly two opposite-charge muons;
- - each muon must must pass the quality cuts:
+ - each muon must must pass the quality cuts (can be skipped):
     - eta must be less than 1.6, pt more than 3 GeV;
     - if eta is less than 1.4, pt must be more than 3.5 GeV;
     - if eta is less than 1.2, pt must be more than 4.5 GeV;
  - the invariant mass of the dimuon system must be between 8.5 and 11.5 GeV;
- - the rapidity of the dimuon system must be less than 1.2;
+ - the rapidity of the dimuon system must be less than 1.2 (configurable);
- - the pt of the dimuon system must be between 10 and 100 GeV;
+ - the pt of the dimuon system must be between 10 and 100 GeV (configurable);

 ## Binning
 The selected events are binned by the resonance's rapidity y; y limits and